Resolutions Submit a Resolution »

 Resolutions are also considered by AAFP via the following forums:

-- National Conference of Constituency Leaders: Held each spring in Kansas City, MO, to convene special constituency delegates appointed by AAFP chapters.
+- National Conference of Constituency Leaders: Held each spring to convene special constituency delegates appointed by AAFP chapters.
 Women physician, new physician, minority physician, LGBTQ+ physician/physician ally, and IMG delegates draft, discuss, and vote on resolutions and elect national constituency leaders.
 Click here to apply to serve as a Michigan to delegate to NCCL.

-- National Congress of Family Medicine Residents: Convenes each summer in Kansas City, MO, during AAFP's National Conference of Family Medicine Residents & Medical Students.
+- National Congress of Family Medicine Residents: Convenes each summer during AAFP's National Conference of Family Medicine Residents & Medical Students.
 Resident delegates appointed by AAFP chapters draft, discuss, and vote on resolutions and elect national resident leaders.
 Click here to apply to serve as a Michigan resident delegate.

-- National Congress of Student Members: Convenes each summer in Kansas City, MO, during AAFP's National Conference of Family Medicine Residents & Medical Students.
+- National Congress of Student Members: Convenes each summer during AAFP's National Conference of Family Medicine Residents & Medical Students.
 Student delegates appointed by AAFP chapters draft, discuss, and vote on resolutions and elect national student leaders.
 Click here to apply to serve as a Michigan student delegate.